jiahaog/jiahao.codes/_posts/2018-01-23-mocking-modules-with-jest.md

 export default makeHttpCall;
 ```

 Simply call `jest.mock` with a second argument, using [`require.requireActual`](https://facebook.github.io/jest/docs/en/api.html#requirerequireactualmodulename) to retain the value of the original function.
-Props to [Zhu Liang](https://paradite.com/) for teaching me how to do this:
+Props to [Paradite](https://paradite.com/) for teaching me how to do this:

 ```javascript
 // module.test.js